Belkross/problem-solving/hacker-rank/week-2/flipping-bits/flipping-bits.md

     Algorithm: get the value of a 32 bits flipped integer

-    INTEGER: number
+    INPUT: integer

     #start

-    var bits32 <- convert INTEGER to a 32 bits integer var flippedBits32 <- flip all the bits of bits32
+    convert INPUT to a 32 bits
+    flip all the bits

-    write convert flippedBits32 to radix 10
+    write conversion to radix 10

     #end